Pereli/NIDS/README.md

 The IDS can be used as a complementary feature of a firewall, detecting and alerting on any threats that the firewall may have missed.

 # Conclusion
 Overall, this machine learning intrusion detection system project has provided valuable insights and experience.
-While the final accuracy of is good, I recognize that there are limitations to this project that could potentially impact its performance in a real-world scenario.
+While the final accuracy is good, I recognize that there are limitations to this project that could potentially impact its performance in a real-world scenario.
 For example, I did not have the opportunity to test the system in a production environment or evaluate it with data outside of my dataset.
 Moving forward, I plan to consider alternative approaches that may address these limitations and improve the robustness of the system.

 # References